-Once a skill has been determined, the characters can roll against that skill to bring down the story points of the challenge.
-When the players roll against the chosen skill, they reduce a number of SP equal to the fraction successes they make.
+Once a skill has been determined, the characters can roll against that skill to bring down the Challenge Points of the challenge.
+When the players roll against the chosen skill, they reduce a number of CP equal to the fraction successes they make.

 Example: Trevor rolls his radio operation to identify the signal.
-He rolls and gets a Full column, reducing the SP of the challenge by 1.
+He rolls and gets a Full column, reducing the CP of the challenge by 1.

 For every roll taken to attempt fixing the problem, successful or not, the challenge will transform in some way.
-For rolls that take off SP roll on the Successful Transform table.
-For any roll other than probe rolls that do not take off SP roll on the Failure Transform table.
+For rolls that take off CP roll on the Successful Transform table.
+For any roll other than probe rolls that do not take off CP roll on the Failure Transform table.